 We try our best to stay on schedule to minimize your waiting.
 Due to the fact that Dr. Lynn Blaisdell and Dr. Craig Blaisdell provide many types of dental services, various circumstances may lengthen the time allocated for a procedure.
 Emergency cases can also arise and cause delays.
 We appreciate your understanding and patience.

 Infection controls and universal precautions protect clients and staff alike.
 Everyone benefits from rigorous infection control — you, your dentist, and the dental team.
-The cornerstone in a good and safe dental practice is the element of trust.
+They are the cornerstone in a good and safe dental practice is the element of trust.
 You should feel free to discuss this topic with our staff and receive a straightforward answer.

 Our entire team follows procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Environmental Protection Agency (EPA,) and the Centers for Disease Control (CDC).